Where: Scripps College, Claremont, CA

 The workshop begins Sunday afternoon with registration and an orientation meeting.
 The evening will feature a special concert by the ensemble-in-residence.
 The traditional reception and get-acquainted party will follow.

-We will soon be accepting applications for the 2017 workshop!
-Please check back here to find out when we are ready for you to fill out the online application at the “APPLY” tab.
+We are now accepting applications for the 2017 workshop!
+Please just fill out the online application at the “APPLY” tab.
+If you apply by April 1, you will hear from us by April 30 whether you are accepted or wait-listed.
+Your acceptance will be guaranteed upon receipt of your payment by May 31.
+Applications made after April 1 will be considered on the basis of available space.
 If you are accepted, we will send further information and instructions on how to pay your tuition and room and board.

 Your tax deductible donation will help us attract top-notch coaches, encourage student participation, and maintain our large chamber music library.